 Similarly, on July 12, the U.S. Securities and Exchange Commission (SEC) issued a statementon LIBOR transition, while the UK’s FCA LIBOR transition briefing to chief executive officers on July 15 added another layer to the warnings.
 The statements highlight potential transition risks and provide guidance on related disclosure obligations and risk management efforts related to the discontinuation of current IBOR interest rate benchmarks.

-LIBOR (and its equivalent global indexes) have been the reference rate for the financial industry for more than 40 years — $350 trillion in financial products are LIBOR-indexed.
-The transition to alternative risk-free rates will come with a vast number of challenges for financial institutions that must comply with several deadlines determined by the regulators.
+LIBOR rates (and equivalent global indexes) have been the reference rates for the financial industry for more than 40 years — $350 trillion in financial products are LIBOR-indexed.
+The transition to alternative risk-free rates will come with a vast number of challenges for financial institutions that must comply with deadlines determined by the regulators.

 Expect cross-functional disruption

 IBOR transition represents a major cross-functional undertaking for all global financial institutions.
 It is important for financial markets participants not to delay the completion of an IBOR transition impact assessment for their front-to-back value chain.
 DXC Technology has compiled a high-level view of IBOR impacts across organizations, as shown in Figure 1.

 Considering all the impact areas and following our analysis of this transition in a specific market context, contract remediation appears to be one of the biggest challenges.
 Due to the huge volume of documents (many of which are not in digital or machine-readable format) residing in various heterogeneous contract storage systems, contract reviews will represent not only significant operational workloads, but technological challenges as well.